mattvarghese/coconut/README.md

 Once the compilation completes without errors, run (Note - the file MUST be named a.out for Coconut to bootload it.)
 > ./asm a.out {.mips file}

-to assemble a mips program for use by the simulatedprocessor.
+to assemble a mips program for use by the simulated processor.

 Then on one virtual terminal (xterm) run
 > ./dumbterminal